-Note that Retainer Brite used to change colour from blue to clear, but now uses a new formula which stays blue.
+Note that Retainer Brite used to change colour from blue to clear, but now uses a new formula that stays blue.
 In the video below you can see Roxanne using it for the first time to clean her clear plastic retainers.
 You can see what a difference it makes when she compares the clean one side-by-side with the other!

 Where to buy Retainer Brite in the UK

 You can usually find Retainer Brite in Boots, supermarkets and other high-street chemists.
 However, the selection of box sizes may be limited.
 If you're going to be using it long-term, it's more economical to buy a large box, like this pack of 96 tablets available on Amazon.
 This will last three months if you use it daily; or much longer if you only use it once or twice per week.

 Another popular retainer cleaning tablet is Retainer Fresh.
 These tablets work in much the same way to Retainer Brite but come in a box of 120, which is enough for 4 months with daily use.
 The retail price on Amazon fluctuates but it may work out more cost-effective to buy a product like this in a large pack size – you're in this for the long haul, after all!

 Some people comment that Retainer Fresh smells more medicinal than other products they've tried, which you may or may not see as a good thing!
 It's designed to have a “refreshing mint flavour”.